-- Regular meeting with the ECT for structured mentoring sessions to provide effective targeted feedback. - Working collaboratively with the ECT and other colleagues involved in the ECT's induction with the same school to ensure the ECT receives a high quality ECF-based induction programme. - Providing effective support, including phase or subject specific mentoring and coaching.
+- Regular meeting with the ECT for structured mentoring sessions to provide effective targeted feedback. - Working collaboratively with the ECT and other colleagues involved in the ECT's induction with the same school to ensure the ECT receives a high quality programme of training and support based on the ITTECF.

-• Taking appropriate action if an ECT appears to be having difficulties.
+- Providing effective support, including phase or subject specific mentoring and coaching. - Taking prompt and appropriate action if an ECT appears to be having difficulties.